-The book begins with a chapter on mummification with the various elements required for the procedure with lovely coloured photos of the various instruments to do the job.
-At this point the author presents amulets for the protection of the mummy through the underworld to insure resurrected in the afterlife as an Osiris.
+The book begins with a chapter on mummification with the various elements required for the procedure with lovely colored photos of the various instruments to do the job.
+At this point, the author presents amulets for the protection of the mummy through the underworld to ensure resurrected in the afterlife as an Osiris.

 The pictures of the amulets are beautiful, yes beautiful amulets, but also the presentation of the amulets as well as the pictures taken of the artifacts are special.
 The drawing of the fully wrapped mummy of a 21rst Dynasty member of the Theban royal family found in the "Kings Cache" is interesting as is also on the opposite page, an image of the mummies removed garland from its unwrapping.

 The author is on to the rituals that along with the mummified body and the amulets were required to complete the mummies journey.
 The final ritual in front of the tomb where "the opening of the mouth" ceremony took place is to revive the propped up mummy's ability to eat and breath in the beyond.